AdriaBaro/adriabaro.github.io/projects/spanner/text.md

 ## Design of a torque-limiting spanner

 ### DESCRIPTION
 The project was part of the course *Continuum Mechanics* in which the fundamentals of materials' elasticity and resistance were studied and applied.
-The project combined
+The project included material selection, finite element methods (FEM), design optimization and prototyping.

 ### OBJECTIVES

 The main objective of the project was to design and prototype a torque-limiting spanner, complying some important restrictions.
 Secondary objectives were to minimize the weight and use the right material to manufacture it.